michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0039.md

 - v: pause or hold back in uncertainty or unwillingness
 - v: interrupt temporarily an activity before continuing
 ### Family
-hesitate: hesitated, hesitater, hesitates, hesitating, hesitation, hesitator+;hesitater: hesitaters;hesitating: hesitatingly, unhesitating;hesitation: hesitations;hesitator: hesitators;unhesitating: unhesitatingly
+- hesitate: hesitated, hesitater, hesitates, hesitating, hesitation, hesitator+
+- hesitater: hesitaters
+- hesitating: hesitatingly, unhesitating
+- hesitation: hesitations
+- hesitator: hesitators
+- unhesitating: unhesitatingly
 ### Examples
 - Let’s not hesitate to tell him what to do.
 - Schanes told Gates to never hesitate in calling to get revisions done to her wig.